Can we learn from Sweden how to cut emissions? – DW – 08/12/2024

 So what lessons can other countries learn from the Swedish success story?

-"Sweden, I think, illustrates that yes, it's indeed possible to produce electricity without any greenhouse gas emissions at all, and that's an example for other countries in the world," said De Schrijver.
+"Sweden, I think, illustrates that yes, it's indeed possible to produce electricity without any greenhouse gas emissions at all, and that's an example for other countries in the world," said energy expert De Schrijver from the European Environment Agency.

 Can Sweden's approach serve as a blueprint for other countries?